-Here are a few things that you can do as a single parent to help improve your ability to raise your child in a single-parent home.
+This is just one consideration, as single parents often face various challenges.
+Here are some things you can do as a single parent to improve your ability to raise your child in a single-parent home.

 Lean on Others in Your Life